GeorgeMuscat/GeorgeMuscat.github.io/_posts/2023-10-25-Bluetooh-Privacy.md

 ---
 layout: post
-title: 'Unveiling the Secrets of Bluetooth: How You're Exposed by BLE Beacons'
+title: "Unveiling the Secrets of Bluetooth: How You're Exposed by BLE Beacons"
 date: 2023-10-25 09:32:40 +1100
-categories: Security
+categories: security
 ---

 This should be a good one!